The Best & Cheapest Tax Software for 2023: Top Tax Prep Comparison Review

-This best and cheapest tax software comparison review has been updated for 2023 tax filing (for 2022 tax year returns).
-The tax season start date will soon arrive and the tax deadlines have been announced by the IRS.
-If you haven’t started filing your taxes already, you’re probably starting to look around for the best and cheapest tax software program online to e-file with for 2023.
+This tax prep comparison review has been updated for 2024 tax return filing (for 2023 tax year returns).
+The tax season start date has arrived and the tax deadlines have been announced by the IRS.
+If you haven’t started filing your taxes already, you’re probably starting to look around for the best tax prep program online to e-file with in 2024.

-If you’re locked in to a particular tax prep software that you love, this may be an easy decision for you: find the right software version for your tax situation this year, pay the cheapest price you can (discounted offers are below to help with that goal), and e-file ASAP so that you can get any refund you may be due.
-If you haven’t filed your own taxes, or are looking to switch programs, finding the best and cheapest tax software program online can get tricky.
+If you’re locked in to a particular tax prep software that you love, this may be an easy decision for you: find the right version for your tax situation this year, pay the cheapest price you can (discounted offers are below to help with that goal), and e-file ASAP so that you can get it behind you and quickly get any refund you may be due.
+If you haven’t filed your own taxes, or are looking to switch programs, finding the best tax prep program online can get tricky.

-For starters, the features in the paid versions of various programs often don’t align – even if they have the same name (e.g. “Free”, “Basic”, “Deluxe”, or “Premium”).
-You’ll want to review what forms are covered and meet your personal filing needs, based on how complex your filing is.
-And with “free versions”, the forms each program covers can be very limited, mostly focused just on simple 1040 filing only, without coverage for many different forms. best & cheapest tax software
+For starters, the features in the paid versions of various programs often don’t align – even if they have the same name (e.g. “Free”, “Basic”, “Deluxe”, “Premium”, or “Self-Employed”).
+You’ll want to review what IRS forms are covered and meet your personal filing needs, based on how complex your filing is.
+And with “free” versions, the forms each program covers can be very limited, mostly focused just on simple 1040 filing only, without coverage for many different forms and tax situations.

 Additionally, no two tax software programs have all of the same features.
 Tax expert advice and support differs (or is not offered at all), audit protection differs, in-person support (if needed) differs, forms supported differs, data import capabilities differ, and so on.

-Here’s my comparison of the best and cheapest tax software prep programs available online:
+Here’s my comparison of the best tax prep programs available online:

-Comparison of the Best & Cheapest Tax Software Prep Programs Online:
+Comparison of the Best Tax Prep Filing Programs Online:

 H&R BlockTurbotaxTaxSlayerTaxActFreeTaxUSACash App Taxes

-Link to Best Available Promo Discount:Get 15% off H&R Block hereGet the best TurboTax discount hereGet 25% off TaxSlayer hereGet 25% off TaxAct hereGet a free FreeTaxUSA federal return hereGet a free Cash App Taxes return here
+Link to Best Available Promo Discount:Get 20%+ off H&R Block hereGet the best TurboTax discount hereGet 15% off TaxSlayer hereGet a 20% discount on TaxAct hereGet a free FreeTaxUSA federal return hereGet a free Cash App Taxes return here

-Cost of Federal Returns (Current Standard Prices, Before Discount):-Free: $0
+Cost of Federal Returns (Current Standard Prices, Before Discount):DIY:

 -Deluxe: $55